holgerimbery/clusterlab/README.md

 sudo tcpdump -i eth0 port bootpc
 ```
 Connect the client Raspberry Pi to your network and power it on.
 Check that the LEDs illuminate on the client after around 10 seconds, then you should get a packet from the client "DHCP/BOOTP, Request from ..."
+please write down the mac-adress of each and every raspberry Pi you want to enable with networkboot

 ```
 IP 0.0.0.0.bootpc > 255.255.255.255.bootps: BOOTP/DHCP, Request from b8:27:eb...